pylipp/sdd/README.md

 ### Description

 1. Framework files contain the logic to run the program.
 They provide generic utility methods (generating symlinks, reading environment variables, etc.).
 Examples are: program executable, library files.
 1. App management files contain instructions to manage specific apps.
 For each app, at least one management file exists.
-A management file contains at least methods for installing, updating, and uninstalling an app.
+A management file contains at least methods for installing, upgrading, and uninstalling an app.
 Management files are organized in directories indicating their level (user or root).
 1. Testing files cover the functionality of both the framework and the app management files.
 They are executed in an isolated environment.
 1. Project meta-files comprise documentation files, configuration files for development tools, an installation script, among others.